TheMaster1127/HTH/DOCUMENTATION.md

   - `Move`: Move and resize the control.
   - `Focus`: Set focus on the control.
   - `Text`: Set the text content of the control.
+  - `Picture`: Changes the image of the specified ID to a different image, provided that ONLY a URL is valid.
   - `Hide`: Hide the control.
   - `Show`: Show the control.
   - `Enable`: Enable the control.